 Clinical research is reviewed on its own merit however on occasion GCF will post funding rounds.
 This depends on funds available.

-Currently we have a Ted and Mollie Carr fund, through Perpetual Guardian, available to the value of $50,000 (GST excl), of which $5,000 can be used for any relevant expenses.
+Each year a Ted and Mollie Carr fund, through Perpetual Guardian, available to the value of $50,000 (GST excl), of which $5,000 can be used for any relevant expenses.
 Applications are open to all disciplines for relevant GI Cancer Research or a GI Clinical Fellowship in the Auckland region only.
 This can be quantitative or qualitative research.
-If interested in funding contact us through email@example.com for more information.
+If interested in funding contact us through firstname.lastname@example.org for more information.
 This grant can be for a 'one off' annual research or fellowship or for three years.
-Applications close 1st March 2018 and applicants will be notified by the beginning of April 2018.
+Applications open the 1st September and close 1st March 2019 and applicants will be notified by the beginning of April 2019.
 Application forms are below.

 Each year a Clinical Fellowship is open from the 1st September with applications required by the 1st March and applicants informed by 1st April.
 Currently funds awarded are to the value of $50,000, of which $5,000 can be used for any relevant expenses.
 Applications are open to all disciplines for relevant GI cancer research which can be quantitative or qualitative.
 This is currently funded by the Hugh Green Foundation.
 These are currently available New Zealand wide.
 Each person is required to complete the appropriate application form, CV and budget template.
 An Auckland based research or fellowship is also available in the Auckland region (see above section).